 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Trita Parsi joins me now from Washington, D.C.
-He is president of the National Iranian American Council, the largest Iran American organization in the United States.
-His forthcoming book is called Treacherous Triangle: The Secret Dealings of Iran, Israel and the United States.
+Well, Trita Parsi joins me now from Washington, D.C.
+He’s president of the National Iranian American Council, the largest Iranian-American organization in the United States.
+His forthcoming book is called Treacherous Triangle: The Secret Dealings of Iran, Israel, and the United States.
 Welcome to Democracy Now!

 TRITA PARSI: Thank you for having me, Amy.